Insurance: a complaints guide

 It used to be that the odds were stacked against you when it came to disclosure.
 But after years of dodgy behaviour by some insurers, the law was tightened.
 Now insurers have to ask you clear questions so you can give honest answers.
 If they don’t do so, you can appeal if your claim is turned down.

 Fed up with your insurance provider?
 With insurance premiums soaring at the moment, it has never been a better time to reconsider your policy.
 Want to compare insurance quotes?
 Our partner QuoteZone can help.
-Whether it’s car insurance, home insurance, pet insurance, or even boat insurance they’ll help you find the best policy for you.
+Whether it’s car insurance, home insurance, pet insurance, or even travel insurance, they’ll help you find the best policy for you.

 The key types of insurance and how to complain about them